 - O. europaea subsp. africana – smaller fruit and dark green, glossy leaves

 - O. europaea ‘Frantoio’ – popular Italian variety used for making olive oil

 Plants are not entirely hardy in the UK and long spell of cold weather can cause leaf drop, splitting bark and dieback.
 Even mature plants, which are fairly tolerant of frost, will be damaged once temperatures dip beneath -10°C (14°F).
-Any plants that are damaged should regrow, but their flowering and fruiting performance will be reduced that season.
+Any plants that are damaged should regrow from dormant buds along their branches, but their flowering and fruiting performance will be reduced that season.